 Designer Tip: Start small by painting the inside of bookshelves or a curio cabinet.
 Or try a bathroom, library, accent wall, or what Wadden calls a “peekaboo room”—a room that is visible from another room where you spend more time.
 Consider how much light the room gets.
 “It’s important to make sure there’s at least one window in the space or plenty of lamps and other lighting to offset the need for daylight,” said Wadden.
 “Make sure there’s enough lighting to create brightness in a space because you don’t want to get eye fatigue.”

-A crisp look on interior windows
+A crisp look on black interior windows

 If painting a room sounds like too big of a commitment, black windows or doors offer subtler hints of dark color without overwhelming a space.
 Instead of blending into the walls, black windows become almost like a picture frame, framing the view outdoors.

 Designer Tip: Don’t feel limited by your design style, because many home styles can incorporate black interior windows.
 A lake house with driftwood colors, neutrals, and pops of black on windows and doors conveys a coastal vibe.
 A casual California modern style could include black windows, black trim, light walls and light furnishings.
 A downtown masculine loft with an industrial look might use reclaimed wood, exposed brick and black windows.
-Using Marvin’s dark interior finishes—including Designer Black for the Elevate Collection—with any of these styles can create a crisp, streamlined look in the home.
+Using Marvin’s dark interior finishes—including Designer Black for the Elevate Collection—with any of these styles can create a crisp, streamlined look in any home.

 Black exteriors for a boost in curb appeal